 About Oakley Park.
 Situated in Fleet, just a few minutes' walk from the high street and station, Oakley Park covers five acres and consists of two distinct areas.

-The park is well maintained, fully enclosed and the pathways around the large, open space are accessible.
+The park is well maintained, fully enclosed and the pathways around the large, open space are fully accessible for wheelchair users.
 It is a pleasant place to spend some time, where the children can play while you relax and chat with friends.
-At the weekend you can watch the Fleet Town [Colts] and Fleet Town [Girls & Ladies FC] play football.
+At the weekend you can watch the Girls & Ladies football clubs play football.

 The Woodland.
 Oakley Park’s three-acre woodland is a Site of Importance for Nature Conservation (SINC).
-Comprising native woodland, this area is teaming with a diverse wildlife including a protected species of bats and a variety of birds, [list of bird types]] reptiles, foxes and squirrels.
-There is also a small pond with a dipping platform and a number of streams which flow through the park and woodland to eventually feed into Fleet Pond. [more about pond dipping]
+Comprising native woodland, this area is teaming with a diverse wildlife including a protected species of bats and a variety of birds, [list of bird types here] reptiles, foxes and squirrels.
+There is also a small pond with a dipping platform [more about pond dipping here] and a number of streams which flow through the park and woodland to eventually feed into Fleet Pond.
+With well maintained pathways, this area is a favorite for dog walkers and bird watchers.
+A nice pleasant place to cooldown during the hot summer months

 Every local authority in England has a system for identifying local sites which are of substantive nature conservation value.
 In Hampshire these are called Sites of Importance for Nature Conservation (SINCs).
 This helps in conserving important and distinctive habitats and species on sites that fall outside of European or national conservation designations such as Sites of Special Scientific Interest (SSSIs).
 SINC’s can vary in size from a small pond or woodland to an open expanse of grassland or heathland.